DaveVoyles/famous-angular-Pokemon/README.md

         classes: ['backfaceVisibility, class-two']
     });
 ```
-It took me a while to understand that, as I only found the solution [in this thread].(https://github.com/Famous/famous-angular/issues/150)
+It took me a while to understand that, as I only found the solution [in this thread.](https://github.com/Famous/famous-angular/issues/150)

+3. Famo.us + Angular seems to be depreicated (for now)
+Midway through this project I saw that Famo.us was working on an improved version of the framework which includes [Mixed Mode.](http://famous.org/) Famous + Angular doesn't take advantage of these aditions (yet) at least.
+That doesn't mean FA is going anywhere, as it works perfectly fine, just that you won't get getting the latest features.

 ----------
 ## Resources